-I do not provide 'virtual counselling and/or psychotherapy sessions; on the mobile phone with 'face time', via the internet with Zoom, Skype or any other intermediary.
+For the moment, I do not provide 'virtual counselling' and/or psychotherapy sessions; on the mobile phone with 'face time', via the internet with Zoom, Skype or any other intermediary.
 However, I do consider this form of contact to be of value.
 It fits well for some people.
 My choice to work one-to-one in person, is because I value the professional dynamic and subtle interaction during live therapy.
 To work with a client 'virtually' would compromise my personal and professional integrity, and the respect I have for each person as an individual.
-In my opinion, virtual therapy is not the same as the live dynamic process. (**15th November 2020 update** With the ongoing current changing situation, please feel free ask regarding therapy.
-We are about to enter another 'lockdown', however.
-You are still welcome to contact us.)
+In my opinion, virtual therapy is not the same as the live dynamic process and it can limit the healing process.
+These are my beliefs from my own professional experiences.

 Live one-to-one therapy with Steps 2 Healing

-In a one-to-one professional counselling relationship, trust plays a very important part, and provides a stronger foundation for better interactions.
+In a one-to-one professional therapeutic relationship, trust plays a very important role, and provides a stronger foundation for better interactions.
 You are likely to be more receptive to growth and change if you feel you can trust your therapist.
-Whilst online, text, telephone or email counselling and therapy has its place in this ever changing world, I feel there is more value in the subjective experience of sitting (at a safe distance) with another person.
+Whilst online, text, telephone or email psychotherapy and counselling has its place in this ever changing world, I feel there is more value in the subjective experience of sitting (at a safe distance) with another person.

 According to experts in the field of communication, like Professor Albert Mehrabian, circa 1971, words are only 7% of our communication.
 93% of communication is non-verbal.
 We are all much more than the spoken word.
 Sitting with someone in the physical one-to-one sense, can allow it to be quicker and easier to develop the rapport and trust needed in a therapeutic relationship.

-Listening skills involve much more than hearing your words, and your patterns of thinking and decision making.
-I do not want you to go away feeling short-changed or disappointed because during your most vulnerable moments you have not felt completely with me.
-Because those are the times when you will (without realising) display more subtle non-verbal communication which can enable a more powerful lead towards your healing process.
+Listening skills involve much more than hearing your words, and your patterns of thinking, and decision making.
+I do not want you to go away feeling short-changed or disappointed because during your most vulnerable moments you have not felt completely 'with me'.
+Those are the times when you will (without realising) display more subtle non-verbal communication which can enable a more powerful lead towards your healing process.

 The situation with COVID-19:

-At Steps 2 Healing, we are working within the Government Guidelines.
+At Steps 2 Healing, we are working within our Government's Guidelines.